alazaroc/blog-web-code/_posts/2024-06-02-getting-started-with-aws-appsync-a-practical-approach-to-graphql.md

 ![Flow diagram](aws-flow-infographic.png)

-## Setting Up Your First GraphQL API with AWS AppSync
+## 2. Demo: Setting Up Your First GraphQL API with AWS AppSync

+### 2.1.
+Creating the simplest GraphQL API

-We will try the simplest approach, connecting one DynamoDB table, by following the next steps:
+We will try the `simplest approach`, connecting one DynamoDB table, by following the next steps:

 I will use the AWS Console to show you the step-by-step but if you prefer to create the AWS AppSync service using Terraform you can check the code [here](https://github.com/alazaroc/appsync-terraform-dynamodb){:target="_blank"}.